Efficient state transition algorithm with guaranteed optimality: Related Work

 The controllability mainly lies the transformation factors $\alpha, \beta, \gamma$ and $\delta$.
 These transformation factors can regulate the search space to a desired region with a specific size.
-For example, the rotation transformation enables searching within a hypersphere of maximal radius $\alpha$.
+For example, the rotation transformation enables the search within a hypersphere of maximal radius $\alpha$.

-\begin{theorem} If the sample size \emph{SE} is sufficiently large and the rotation factor $\alpha$ is sufficiently small at later stage, the sequence $\{f({\bm{Best}}_{k})\}$ generated by the STA can at least converge to a local minimum, \textit{i.e.},
+\begin{theorem} If the sample size SE is sufficiently large and the rotation factor $\alpha$ is sufficiently small at the later stages, the sequence $\{f({\bm{Best}}_{k})\}$ generated by the STA can converge to a minimum, \textit{i.e.},